Avoiding the "Busy Trap": How to Stay Calm During a Stressful Day

 Don’t ditch healthy habits

 I am the first one to admit that I love coffee and am not one to say ‘no’ to a delicious dessert.
 However, I also love taking care of body with regular exercise, nutritious food, and good sleep.
 The thing is, when I’m in the ‘busy trap’, it’s easy for me to throw those healthy habits out the window.
-I’ll find myself having three cups of coffee before noon, mindlessly munching on chocolate or chips while working at my laptop, and not taking time to go to the gym or move my body during the day.
+I’ll find myself having three cups of coffee before noon, mindlessly munching on chocolate while working at my laptop, and not taking time to go to the gym or move my body during the day.
 Any of this sound familiar?

 If you can relate, I’m sure you know that ditching healthy habits is not the way to beat the busy trap or relieve stress.
 In fact, if you’re anything like me, you probably know that not taking care of your body results in more stress.
 Therefore, when the ‘busy trap’ starts to rear its head, commit to keeping healthy habits in place.
-These don’t have to be huge - take a 30 minute walk after dinner or choose an apple over sugary snacks when hunger strikes.
+These don’t have to be huge - take a 30-minute walk after dinner or choose an apple over sugary snacks when hunger strikes.